navikt/token-support/README.md

 ## Contact

 If you have any questions, please open an issue on the Github issue tracker.

-For NAV employees, you can ask questions at the Slack channel #token-support.
+For NAV employees, you can ask questions at the Slack channel [#token-support](https://nav-it.slack.com/archives/C01381BAT62)